MikillRosen/TI-GloboTech-Mod/README.md

 # TI-GloboTech-Mod
+(This mod is obsolete and archived since the new official Twisted Insurrection update added GloboTech.)

 This mod makes GloboTech playable + adds new stuff.
 (You need Twisted Insurrection 0.8.0.7)

 Instructions on how to install are in the releases.